tometoproject/tometo/README.md

-# metomo
+# tometo

 ## Reporting Issues

 To report an issue, you will need a user account.
 After signing up and verifying your email, you can report an issue by opening a new task.
 To do that, select the star next to your user avatar in the top bar and click "Create Task".
-Enter a title, description and "Metomo" in the "Tags" section (it should auto-complete).
+Enter a title, description and "Tometo" in the "Tags" section (it should auto-complete).
 That way, the right people will be notified.

 ## Local Setup

-Metomo is functionally split into two parts — the frontend, which is a Vue.js app that's kept in this repository, and the backend, which is a Rust app that's kept at [rOM](https://marisa.cloud/source/omotem).
+Tometo is functionally split into two parts — the frontend, which is a Vue.js app that's kept in this repository, and the backend, which is a Rust app that's kept at [rOM](https://marisa.cloud/source/omotem).